 From personal experience, these locations are all within walking distance if you are of decent physical health.
-We love exploring new places on foot, so it was fun seeing so much of the city by walking from place to place.
+I love exploring new places on foot, so it was fun seeing so much of the city by walking from place to place.
 However, there is public transportation in Catania as well.

-If you have the time, we highly recommend taking a trip to Mt.
+If you have the time, I highly recommend taking a trip to Mt.
 Etna as well!
 Catania is a great base for exploring this region of Sicily; the city itself is vibrant and full of life, and there’s so much nearby for nature lovers.
 Beaches, hiking, biking and more!

 Enjoy the best free things to do in Catania!
 Have you been to Italy before?
 Or will this be your first trip?
 Let’s chat in the comments; we want to hear all about your Italy trip!